-St Columba's Jersey is an Eco Church
+St Columba's Jersey has a Silver Eco Church award

 Why are we an Eco Church?